anton-k/handle-pattern-servant-app/README.md

   toggles the logs (active or silent)
 ```

-Application shows how to create interfaces for mocks and real instances.
+Applications shows how to  create interfaces for mocks and real instances.
 Also we show how to use interfaces that depend on run-time data
 and how we can split the top-level interface to smaller ones dedicated to concrete methods.
-On save message is augmented with current timestamp which is queried over external service.
+On save message is augmented with current time stamp which is queried over external service.
 We use `getCurrentTime` for mock but it serves as an example of external dependency.

 ### Application user guide